 Co-op Cycles DRT is a lineup of phenomenal, budget-friendly trail bikes.
 They’re not intended for professional cyclists, but everyone else can find something that fits their needs and supports their style of riding.

 If you are a beginner or you’re trying to stop being one, one of these DRT models will be a good choice for you.

-We can recommend these bikes because of excellent money to value ratio reflected in great suspension, size-specific wheels and tires, and decent component groupsets.
+We can recommend these bikes because of the excellent money-to-value ratio.
+It’s visible through great suspension, size-specific wheels and tires, and decent component groupsets.